Creating A New eBay Listing

 This message refers to eBay Business policies.
 See the eBay Business Policies link for more information.
 Please note that this is just a warning message so you will still be able to submit your listing to eBay.

-EBay has new requirements for the product images, custom listing templates, and item descriptions.
-See the eBay Listing Policy Updates link for more information and also the Browser Security Standards page since this contains additional information about the HTTPS compliance.
+eBay has updated requirements for product images, custom listing templates, and item descriptions.
+See Browser Security Standards page for additional information about HTTPS compliance.
 Please bear in mind that new and non-compliant HTTP listings, which contain non-secure content or assets will now be blocked by eBay.

 Therefore, whenever you see this message you will need to check the product description and eBay listing template you are using as there will be an HTTP link that will need removing.

 This option is scheduled to be deprecated by eBay and so has no functional effect.
 Eligible sellers must enable the Click and Collect feature at the eBay account level, and then each individual listing within a Click and Collect-enabled category must be evaluated for eligibility.
 You can ignore this message and still submit your listing to eBay.